hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2019-01-01T14:10:35.5    1.2   3.0   5.4   -1.0e31   15.0    25.0    35.0    -1.0e31
 ```

-Note that if the fill value in the bin centers that indicates that this array element is gone, since just finding some fill values in the data column would not necessarily indicate that the column was permanently gone, although from a practical perspective, having data values that are fill effectively conveys the same information.
+Note that the fill value in the bin centers column indicates that this `data3` array element is gone in a more permanent sense than just finding a fill value in `data3`.
+Just finding some fill values in an array parameter would not necessarily indicate that the column was permanently gone, while the bin center being fill indicates that the array size has effectively changed.
+If a bin center is fill, the corresponding data column should also be fill, even though this is duplicate information (since having a fill `center3` in a record already indicates a non-usable `data3` in that record.)

+Note that static `centers` and `ranges` objectgs in the JSON `info` header cannot contain null or fill values.

 `data`
 ------